admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 → However Babele adds a button in the header of character sheets which Hosts can use to translate them.
 2. Existing Fortune and Sorcery decks/cards\
 → To fix this, you need to:
-   + Delete the Fortune and Sorcery Decks (this will recall all cards from hands and discard piles if any)
+   + Delete the Fortune and Sorcery Decks (this will recall all cards from hands if any)
    + Press F5 to recreate the two decks
      Note this only affects the _names_ of cards.
 The visuals of cards produced by RTG are in English only.
 3. Any chat messages generated prior to the change\